 Shri Y.K.
 Gawali (DIN05294482) was appointed as an Additional Director & the Whole Time Director on the Board effective 10.10.2014 consequent to his appointment as Director Marketing of the Corporation by the Government of India.
-In terms of provisions of Section 161 of the Companies Act, 2013, rules made thereunder and also in terms of clause 112 of Article of Association of the Companies Act, 2013 & the rules made thereunder, a person who is not a retiring director in terms of Section 152 shall, subject to the provisions of this Act, be eligible for appointment to the Office of Director at any General Meeting, if he or some member intending to propose him as a Director, has, not less than fourteen days before the meeting, left at the Registered Office of the company, a notice in writing under his hand signifying his candidature as a Director, or as they case may be, the intention of such member to propose him as a candidate for that office, along with deposit of one lakh rupees, which shall be refunded to the person, if the person whose is proposed gets elected as a Director or gets more than twenty five percent of total valid votes cast either on Show of Hand/Remote evoting/Ballot or on poll on such resolution.
+In terms of provisions of Section 161 of the Companies Act, 2013, rules made thereunder and also in terms of clause 112 of Article of Association of the Company, he holds office upto the date of this Annual General Meeting.
+In terms of provision of Section 160 of the Companies Act, 2013 & the rules made thereunder, a person who is not a retiring director in terms of Section 152 shall, subject to the provisions of this Act, be eligible for appointment to the Office of Director at any General Meeting, if he or some member intending to propose him as a Director, has, not less than fourteen days before the meeting, left at the Registered Office of the company, a notice in writing under his hand signifying his candidature as a Director, or as they case may be, the intention of such member to propose him as a candidate for that office, along with deposit of one lakh rupees, which shall be refunded to the person, if the person whose is proposed gets elected as a Director or gets more than twenty five percent of total valid votes cast either on Show of Hand/Remote evoting/Ballot or on poll on such resolution.
 Accordingly, Corporation has received a notice from a member along with requisite Deposit proposing candidature of Shri Y.K.
 Gawali, for the office of Director in terms of Section 160 & 161 of the Companies Act, 2013.